The Court

 - A player carries the ball across the attack line.

-- A player passes the ball a teammate who is behind or carries it across the attack line.
+- A player passes the ball to a teammate who is behind or carries it across the attack line.

 - A player rebounds the ball off the back wall of a closed court.

-- All balls retrieved from outside the playing area must be laid on the end line of the side in which it went out of bounds.
+- All balls retrieved from outside the playing area must be laid on the end line of the side in which it went out-of-bounds.

 Time Outs

-There are no team time outs
+There are no team time-outs

 Outs

-- Players shall return from the Queue in the order they were put "out" (i.e. first "out," first "in").
+- Players shall return from the Queue in the order they were put OUT (i.e. first "out," first "in").

-- If a ball is thrown and hits an opposing player then is caught by the opposing player's teammate - The ball is dead, the player hit is out, and the thrower is safe.
+- If a ball is thrown and hits an opposing player then is caught by the opposing player's teammate - The ball is dead, the player hit is OUT, and the thrower is safe.

 Blocking

 - Players can defend themselves by blocking the ball in flight with another ball but must retain control over the ball they are blocking with.
-A player dropping or losing possession of the blocking ball is deemed "out."

 - Any blocked ball rebounding off another ball is considered dead.
 Any player hit by the rebounding ball is deemed "safe."